anoma/juvix-docs/docs/reference/language/aliases.juvix.md

 # Aliases in Juvix

-Aliases in Juvix are a powerful feature that allows developers to create shorthand or substitute names for existing ones.
+Aliases in Juvix allow to create shorthand or substitute names for existing ones.
 This can greatly enhance readability and maintainability of the code.

 ## Syntax